After missing almost two seasons, Mariners’ Mitch Haniger hits career high in home runs

-HOUSTON — A year ago, Mitch Haniger couldn’t have felt more removed from the Mariners and the game of baseball.
+HOUSTON — A year ago, Mitch Haniger couldn’t have felt more removed from the Mariners and baseball.

-Late offseason surgeries to his groin and back in the weeks leading up to spring training of 2020 were going to keep him sidelined till at least mid-July.
-And when COVID-19 shut down sports for three months, forcing baseball to return with a shortened 60-game season, the Mariners decided to have Haniger sit out the two-month sprint and instead focus on his recovery.
+Late offseason surgeries to his groin and back in the weeks leading up to spring training of 2020 were going to keep him sidelined until at least mid-July.
+When COVID-19 shut down sports for three months, forcing baseball to return with a shortened 60-game season, the Mariners decided to have Haniger sit out the two-month sprint and focus on his recovery.

 “It felt far away,” he said.
 “I still talked to a lot of close friends on the team, texting them after games.
 There wasn’t a ton of communication with the coaching staff or whoever because when you’re hurt, you just go about your business trying to get healthy.”